Shared Memory Pipelined Parareal: The Parareal parallel-in-time integration method

-the result of approximately integrating \eqref{eq:ivp} forward in time from some starting value\footnote{Here, the prescribed value $\vv{q}_0$ at $t=0$ is referred to as initial value, while the value $\vv{q}_p$ the beginning of a time slice is called starting value.} $\mathbf{\tilde{q}}$ at a time $t_{1}$ to a time $t_{2} > t_{1}$ using $\mathcal{F}_{\delta t}$.
-That is,

-would indicate sequentially solving the full initial value problem in serial using the time stepper denoted by $\mathcal{F}_{\delta t}$.
-In order to parallelise the numerical integration of~\eqref{eq:ivp}, Parareal and other so-called \emph{parallel-across-the-steps} methods~\cite{Burrage1997} introduce a decomposition of the time interval $[0,T]$ into time-slices $[t_{p}, t_{p+1}]$, $p=0, \ldots, P-1$ where $P$ is the number of cores, equal to the number of processes or threads, to be used in time.
-In the implementations sketched in Section~\ref{sec:implementation}, time slice $[t_{p}, t_{p+1}]$ is assigned to the core running either thread number $p$ (in the OpenMP variant) or the process with rank $p$ (in the MPI version).
-For simplicity, assume here that all time slices have the same length and that the whole interval $[0,T]$ is covered with a single set of time slices - otherwise, some form of restarting or \emph{moving window}~\cite{SchreiberEtAl2015} has to be used.
+To parallelise the numerical integration of~\eqref{eq:ivp}, decompose $[0,T]$ into time-slices $[t_{p}, t_{p+1}]$, $p=0, \ldots, P-1$ where $P$ is the number of cores, equal to the number of processes (MPI) or threads (OpenMP).
+For simplicity, assume here that all time slices have the same length and that the whole interval $[0,T]$ is covered with a single set of time slices so that no restarting or ``sliding window'' is required~\cite{SchreiberEtAl2015}.

-Introduce now a second time integrator denoted $\mathcal{G}_{\Delta t}$, which has to be much cheaper to compute but can also be much less accurate (commonly referred to as the ''coarse propagator'').
-Typically, a lower order method with a larger time step is used here, but a lower order spatial discretisation can be used as well.
-Using fewer degrees of freedom on the coarse level is also possible, but necessitates the introduction of suitable transfer operators (interpolation and restriction) and can degrade convergence.
-Parareal starts off with a \emph{prediction step}, computing a rough guess of the starting value $\vv{q}^0_{p}$ at the beginning of each time slice by
+Parareal needs a second time integrator denoted $\mathcal{G}_{\Delta t}$, which has to be cheap to compute but can be much less accurate (commonly referred to as the ''coarse propagator'').
+It begins with a prediction step, computing rough guesses of the starting value $\vv{q}^0_{p}$ for each time slice by running the coarse method once.
 Here, subscript $p$ indicates an approximation of the solution at time $t_p$.
-These approximate starting values are used to start the following iteration, run concurrently on each time slice,
+It then computes the iteration